 Database surveys produced a number of sites located in the larger region of the proposed development.
+The original Title Deed for the farm could not be traced.

 4.2.1.3 Other sources

 Aerial photographs and topocadastral and other maps were also studied - see the list of references below.